Domestic rabbit: As pets

 Rabbits have been kept as pets in Western nations since the 19th century.
 Rabbits can bond with humans, and can learn to follow simple voice commands and to come when called.

 Rabbits are easily injured by rough handling, can bite when hurt or frightened, and are easily frightened by loud noises and sudden motions, which has caused them to be discouraged for use as pets for children.
 With the right guidance, rabbits can be trained to live indoors.

 Rabbits are especially popular as pets in the United States during the Easter season, due to their association with the holiday.
 However, animal shelters that accept rabbits often complain that during the weeks and months following Easter, there is a rise in unwanted and neglected rabbits that were bought as Easter gifts, especially for children.
 Similar problems arise in rural areas after county fairs and the like, even in jurisdictions where animals are not legal as prizes in fairground games.

 There are many humane societies, animal shelters, and rescue groups that have rabbits available for pet adoption.
 Fancy rabbit breeds are often purchased from pet stores, private breeders, and fanciers.
 Breed availability varies based on geographic distribution, with some breeds being more popular in different countries or regions.
 Because of the destructive history of feral rabbits in Australia, domestic rabbits are illegal as pets in Queensland.

 House rabbits

 Rabbits may be kept inside as small pets.
 Rabbits that live indoors are less exposed to the dangers of predators, parasites, diseases, adverse weather, and pesticides, which in turn increases their lifespan.
 Cages are generally too small for most rabbits to live comfortablyeven laboratory rabbits require significant space and enrichmentand rabbit welfare groups recommend that instead of a cage, domestic rabbits free-roam.
 The House Rabbit Society recommends "rabbit-proofing" areas to reduce the risks associated with their intrinsic need to chew.
-Along with their chewing instincts, Rabbits inherit burrowing behaviors from their wild counterparts that may need be addressed by their owner(s).
+Along with their chewing instincts, Rabbits inherit burrowing behaviours from their wild counterparts that may need be addressed by their owner(s).
 Rabbits are easily litter box trained.